Escape-Technologies/mookme/packages/docs/features/README.md

 Mookme steps are shared by default.
 The point of the tool is to provide a shared git hooks configuration.
 However we understand that sometimes, one would like to have a custom mookme configuration.

-You can use {hook-type}.local.json files that are located and formatted in the very same way that current hook files are.
+You can use {hook-type}.local.json` files that are located and formatted in the very same way that shared hook files are.

 For instance, with the following configuration: